nelhage/llama/README.md

 '
 ```

+(If you're using your own bucket, you'll need to modify the s3 grant
+accordingly)

 Finally, we need to build and install the Llama Lambda runtime as a
 Lambda layer.
 We can do this from this repository using
 `scripts/publish-runtime`: